 Admission and ticket prices

-Starting on May 27th, on Wednesday through Saturday every week, you have the chance to experience the Bryce Canyon Country Rodeo.
-The rodeo opens at 7:00 pm Utah time each night.
+Starting on Memorial Day Weekend, on Wednesday through Saturday every week, you have the chance to experience the Bryce Canyon Country Rodeo.
+The rodeo gates open at 6:30 pm Utah time each night.
+Show starts at 7:00 PM.
 Of all the things to do in Bryce Canyon, this will be one of the most exciting experiences you’ll have during your trip.

-Tickets can be purchased either at the Best Western Ruby’s Inn lobby or at the entrance gate to the rodeo.
+Tickets can be purchased either at the Activities Desk inside the Best Western Ruby’s Inn lobby beginning at 4:00 PM the night of the event or at the entrance gate to the rodeo beginning at 6:30 PM.
 Your ticket will grant you admission to the rodeo grounds, but there will be other events and products you may want to purchase once you arrive.

 The Bryce Canyon Country Rodeo provides so much entertainment for an incredibly low price.
 You will have a full night of exciting entertainment that you will never forget.